Bridgend College: Operations

 In 2017, Bridgend College entered into a partnership with Pencoed Comprehensive School to create Penybont Sixth Form College.
 Through the partnership, 29.3% of students received an A*- A grade while 83.8% secured A*-C results.
 The grade received for A* – E was 99.4%.

-In January 2019 Bridgend College unveiled plans for a new STEAM Academy to be built on the Pencoed Campus, due to open September 2021.
-The Academy will be a new building to accommodate teaching, learning and support facilities for Science, Technology, Engineering, Arts and Mathematics.
+In January 2019 Bridgend College unveiled plans designed by Rio Architects for a new STEAM Academy to be built on the Pencoed Campus, due to open September 2021.
+The academy will be a new building to accommodate teaching, learning and support facilities for Science, Technology, Engineering, Arts and Mathematics.

 In July 2019 the college cut 34 jobs and closed its loss-making Cardiff Arts Academy due to "financial challenges".

 In July 2020 it was announced that Bridgend secondary schools would retain their sixth forms, rather than opening one sixth form centre for the county.
 Instead, a centre of excellence is being considered at the Pencoed Campus of Bridgend College.